yashafromrussia/at-sre-challenge/README.md

 However, I haven't implemented environment overlays yet, which is a TODO for future work.
 We could use Helm, but for this task it seemed like overkill, and Kustomize is sufficient for our needs.

 ## Running the project

+The project can be run in three different ways: locally, in Docker, or in Kubernetes.
+Below are the instructions for each method.

+### Prerequisites

+This project was developed and tested on macOS, but it should work on any Unix-like system.

+Before running the project, ensure you have the following tools installed:
+- Go (version 1.24.4 or later)
+- Docker
+- `kubectl` (for managing Kubernetes resources)
+- `kind` (for local Kubernetes development)
+- `make` (for running Makefile targets)
+- `openssl` (for generating TLS certificates)

 ### Locally